Monthly Archives: November 2010

 I should have some kind of keen observation about the nature of extended family and the good old southern Thanksgiving dinner.

-For the former, I suppose one just has to look at the pictures: pockets of conversation springing up here and there; the some males drifting in and out of the living room to check the progress of a given football game; women circled around a child.
+For the former, I suppose one just has to look at the pictures: pockets of conversation springing up here and there; some males drifting in and out of the living room to check the progress of a given football game; women circled around a child.

 Getting the extended family together was the goal of Thanksgiving on my father’s side.
 I recall celebrations of twenty years ago when all the brothers and sisters, in-lawns, children, grandchildren, and a few guests got together and filled a small house to overflowing.
 There must have been forty or more people some years.